 There’s nothing more upsetting than seeing an awesome photographer make poor marketing choices.

 Successful photographers are not always the best creatively.
 Sure, they’re good.
 But what sets them apart is how well they sell themselves to the world.
 On the flip side, I’ve seen gifted photographers not get work because they have no clue about marketing.
-They also make terrible choices when it comes to branding.
+They also make terrible marketing choices when it comes to branding.
 Let’s take a look.

-Marketing is Important for a Photographer
+Marketing Choices are Important for a Photographer

 I’m currently in my 10th year working in photography.
 In my early days, I would shoot events in my local area.
 Nobody knew who I was when I started, so I worked hard to get my name out there.
 I took marketing courses, listened to other photographers, and learned the tools and tricks needed to get work.